docusign/code-examples-java/README.md

   Spring Boot applications.

 ### Build and run
-Examples are built as a dedicated application with embedded TomCat server.
+Launchers are built as a dedicated application with embedded TomCat server.
 Build:
 ``` bash
 $ cd code-examples-java
 $ mvn package